chelseadoeleman/real-time-web-1819/README.md

 ## The twitter API

 The twitter API makes use of an OAuth authorization.
 Personally I don't intent to use personal account information for my application.
 The twitter API also makes use of sockets to get real-time data.
 By creating a developers account an creating an app I was able to get all the specific API keys to get the right data from the API.
 This is an example of all the data from a specific tweet about rhino's.
-The data I specifically want are ```id``` and ```text```.
+The data I specifically want is ```text``` differentiate certain tweets about a specific animals.
+Because you're not able to create multiple streams.

 ```
 {